CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 val_dataloader = DataLoader(val_dataset, batch_size=32,shuffle=False)
 ```

-Another convenient thing about Colab and PyTorch is that any code snippet can be copied or extracted directly into a Jupyter notebook embedded in Colab and can be executed immediately.
+Another convenient aspect about Colab and PyTorch is that any code snippet can be copied or extracted directly into a Jupyter notebook embedded in Colab and can be executed immediately.

 ----